cloidl/entra-docs/docs/identity/devices/manage-stale-devices.md

 If the delta between the existing value of the activity timestamp and the current value is more than 14 days (+/-5 day variance), the existing value is replaced with the new value.

+Warning: The activity timestamp could be out of date for an active server device if no users log in to the device.

 ## How do I get the activity timestamp?

 You have two options to retrieve the value of the activity timestamp: